AaronLi43/PrivacyDemo/PROMPT_COMPARISON.md

 - Be concise and to the point, reduce repetition
 - Focus on whether the specific follow-up question has been adequately addressed
 - If user has shared a personal story or specific experience, proceed to next question
+- If user indicates they don't have experience with the follow-up question, proceed to next question
 - Do not suggest additional follow-up questions (since we're already in follow-up mode)

 FOLLOW-UP QUESTION GUIDELINES:
-When shouldProceed = false AND NOT in follow-up mode AND NOT a background question, you should suggest 1-2 specific follow-up questions that would help gather more information about the current topic.
+When shouldProceed = false AND NOT in follow-up mode AND NOT a background question AND user has not clearly stated they lack experience, you should suggest 1-2 specific follow-up questions that would help gather more information about the current topic.
 These questions should:
 - Be specific and relevant to what the user just shared
 - Ask for concrete examples, details, or experiences
 - Help deepen the conversation about the current topic